Christopher Bigsby

-His work has ranged widely from a study of African-American writers, The Second Black Renaissance, to a work inspired by the work of his colleague W.G.
-Sebald: Remembering and Imagining the Holocaust: The Chain of Memory, a meditative study on memory and on the ways in which memory has operated in the work of writers for whom the Holocaust was a defining event.
-The book includes essays on Jean Améry, Tadeusz Borowski, Anne Frank, Rolf Hochhuth, Primo Levi, Arthur Miller, W.G.
-Sebald, Elie Wiesel and Peter Weiss.
+His work has ranged widely from a study of African-American writers, The Second Black Renaissance, to a work inspired by the work of his colleague W. G. Sebald: Remembering and Imagining the Holocaust: The Chain of Memory, a meditative study on memory and on the ways in which memory has operated in the work of writers for whom the Holocaust was a defining event.
+The book includes essays on Jean Améry, Tadeusz Borowski, Anne Frank, Rolf Hochhuth, Primo Levi, Arthur Miller, W. G. Sebald, Elie Wiesel and Peter Weiss.

 Bigsby has written about Dada and Surrealism, British playwrights and popular culture but remains best known for his work on the American theatre, his three-volume Introduction to Twentieth Century American Drama becoming a standard work.
 He followed this with Modern American Drama and Contemporary American Playwrights.
 Individual studies included Joe Orton, Edward Albee, David Mamet and Neil LaBute.
-He has published a study of American television drama, Viewing America: Twenty-First Century Television Drama and two volumes on American playwrights who have emerged since 2000, Twenty-First Century American Playwrights (2017) and Staging America: 21st Century Dramatists (to be published in 2019).
+He has published a study of American television drama, Viewing America: Twenty-First Century Television Drama and three volumes on American playwrights who have emerged since 2000, Twenty-First Century American Playwrights (2018), Staging America: 21st Century Dramatists (2020), and American Dramatists in the 21st Century: Opening Doors (2023).

-Christopher Bigsby was the founder director of the Arthur Miller Centre (now Institute) for American Studies at the University of East Anglia whose International Literary Festival he has presented for twenty-eight years, and from which seven volumes of edited interviews have been published as the "Writers in Conversation" series.
+Bigsby was the founder director of the Arthur Miller Centre (now Institute) for American Studies at the University of East Anglia whose International Literary Festival he has presented for twenty-eight years, and from which seven volumes of edited interviews have been published as the "Writers in Conversation" series.
 The Miller Institute was a founder member of the American Studies Network.
 He was also the founder director of the British Archive for Contemporary Writing until 2018.